Community Partners: Service & Outreach

 TRINITY ACADEMY is a co-educational elementary school housed at Trinity Episcopal Church in Hartford.
 St. John’s provides financial and other support.

-CHRISTMAS GIFT CARDS FOR KIDS are given to children participating in the Stronger Families, Stronger Futures program, which offers case management, developmental screening and parenting education for parents/caregivers of children ages birth to 5 years.
-Each Christmas, St. John’s parishioners donate gift cards to help families participating in this program to purchase gifts, food, and other items for their holiday celebrations.
+CHRISTMAS GIFTS FOR KIDS are given to families participating in the Stronger Families, Stronger Futures program, which offers case management, developmental screening, and parenting education for parents/caregivers of children ages birth to 5 years.
+Each Christmas, St. John’s parishioners provide Christmas gifts and necessities to 60 families participating in this program, or gift cards for the families to purchase items themselves.

 ESOL AND CITIZENSHIP CLASSES, run by the Town of West Hartford, take place at St. John’s four days a week during the school year.
 New immigrants and refugees from all over the world come to St. John’s to learn English and study for their citizenship tests.
 Besides providing space for these programs in our building, St. John’s provides significant financial support.